danvk/comparea/README.md

+# Comparea: Compare the Areas of any two things

-Read more about Comparea on its about page: http://comparea.org/about
+Read more about Comparea on its [about page](https://comparea.org/about).

-To get started:

-    virtualenv env
+## Development

+Quickstart:

+    python3 -m venv venv
     source env/bin/activate
     pip install -r requirements.txt
-    bower install
+    pnpm install

 To iterate on the UI:

     ./develop.sh
     open http://localhost:5000/

+(You may need to [turn off Airplay Receiver][airplay] on macOS for this to work.)

 To regenerate GeoJSON: